-As well as the laboratory training, you will also undertake a research group project at the beginning of the Spring semester as a precursor to the eleven-week research dissertation project which makes up the final part of the MSc.
+As well as the laboratory training, you will also carry out a research group project at the beginning of the Spring semester as a precursor to the 11-week research dissertation project which makes up the final part of the MSc.

 There are many opportunities for the summer dissertation project to be taken in an external industrial environment.

-Completion of this programme will result in strong job opportunities in the nuclear industry, a growing international industry.
+As a graduate of this course, you will have job opportunities in the nuclear industry, a growing international industry.

-The programme will also naturally lead into further study, such as completion of a PhD.
+The course will also naturally lead into further study, such as completion of a PhD.